On perpetuities with light tails: Upper bound

 \section{Upper bound}

-In the following Section we give asymptotic upper bounds for $\log\P(R>x)$ when $(M,Q)$ is negatively quadrant dependent (Theorem \ref{NQD}) and when $(M,Q)$ is dependent in an arbitrary way (Theorem \ref{THco}, which is the most important result of this Section.
+In the {present} {s}ection we give asymptotic upper bounds for $\log\P(R>x)$ when $(M,Q)$ is negatively quadrant dependent (Theorem \ref{NQD}) and when $(M,Q)$ is dependent in an arbitrary way (Theorem \ref{THco}, which is the most important result of this {s}ection.

 Let us assume that

 Let $r^\ast$ and $\beta$ denote the conjugate numbers to $r$ and $\alpha$, respectively and denote

 Let $R_{co}$ and $R_{ind}$ denote perpetuities generated by comonotonic and independent $(M,Q)$, respectively, and let $h_{co}$ and $h_{ind}$ denote $h$ functions corresponding to these two cases.
 Recall that in Theorem \ref{propH} we have shown that